-See also the Apache Software Foundation guidelines on handling security vulnerabilities at https://www.apache.org/security/committers.html.
-They are an excellent checklist you can compare against to see if you're doing everything carefully.
+The Apache Software Foundation's guidelines on handling security vulnerabilities at https://www.apache.org/security/committers.html are are an excellent checklist that you can compare against to see if you're doing everything carefully.

 If you don't know what all of these terms mean, find people you trust who do and get them to help your project.
 Handling security vulnerablities competently requiries a working knowledge of these concepts.

 Formerly at https://cve.mitre.org/, so if you're accustomed to the older URL, note that the site is transitioning to www.cve.org.
 The transition started in late September 2021 and is planned to be completed within one year.